C

 CHARTREUSE ACCENTS

-Here are a few easy ways to add a pop of chartreuse to your home interiors:
+Here are a few more ways to add chartreuse to your home interiors:

 ACCENT PILLOWS are an easy styling tool to inject a pop of color into your decor.
 In my entry foyer and living room (below), I used chartreuse velvet accent pillows to complement the neutral furnishings.
-I’ve linked to a few pillows in the shopping gallery at the end of the post.
+I’ve linked to a more chartreuse accent pillows in the shopping gallery at the end of the post.

 ARTWORK is another way to incorporate chartreuse in small doses.
 Below is a little vignette in my home, featuring a favorite small encaustic painting I bought on Etsy, which pops against the black-and-white art print behind it.
 The key to using chartreuse with artwork is to let it take center stage.
 You don’t want a table (or wall) full of chartreuse – it loses its impact when there’s too much of the color.
 Also, chartreuse looks particularly rich when paired with black and white art and photography.

-BELOW: A grouping of four modern photographs featuring chartreuse plants and nature scenes would look fantastic against a dark wall or even a neutral bathroom.
+BELOW: A more budget-friendly art option is to hang a grouping of four modern photographs featuring chartreuse plants and nature scenes would look fantastic against a dark wall or even a neutral bathroom.
 They come in 12″ square and 16″ square sizes.
 This is a great way to add chartreuse to your decor for under $50.
+I’ve linked to more art pieces in the gallery at the end of the post.

 A COLLECTION OF CHARTREUSE BOTTLES.
 The image below features six chartreuse bud vases in my kitchen window that I filled with herb clippings.
 A quick styling tip is to place clear (or colored) glass bottles in a windowsill or on a table in front of a window, so they catch the light.
 I’ve linked these bud vases in the shopping gallery at the bottom of the post.